moldovancsaba/fanfie/04_releasenotes.md

 # Fanfie Release History

 ## 📌 Applies To
 All operations inside the following path:
 `/Users/moldovan/Projects/fanfie/`

-Always use the following documents:
+Must always reference and stay in sync with the following documents:
 - `README.MD`
 - `01_roadmap.MD`
 - `02_development.MD`